YoavHeller/phy51171_YH-CO/README.md

 ## Usage

 ## Directory structure
-- design
-  * Contains a notebook that was used to organize the main pieces of the simulation.

 - production
   * Contains the  PIC simulation.
 It initializes particle positions, velocities, and fields.
 It updates the particles' positions and velocities over time, while computing the charge density and field.
 The results, including particle positions and field data, are collected for analysis and visualization.